1. Overview

 - Heat, light, noise and vibration - consider exposure to sudden changes in temperature, poor lighting and excessive vibration or noise levels.

-- Radiation - exposure to radiation (ionising and non-ionising) is a risk in manufacturing, construction, engineering and education occupations as well as medical and dental practices and the nuclear industry.
+- Radiation - exposure to radiation (ionising and non-ionising) is a risk in manufacturing, construction, engineering, and education occupations - as well as medical and dental practices and the nuclear industry.

 - Violence, bullying and harassment - physical violence or psychological intimidation can have a serious impact on an employee's well-being.
 An effective discipline and grievance procedure is essential in tackling such problems.
 In addition to protecting employees from harassment from other members of staff, you should also take steps to protect employees from harassment from third parties such as customers and suppliers.
+Healthy Working Lives provides detailed advice around your duties, assessing risk, and recording incidents.

-4. Manage occupational health
+3. Managing occupational health

 - assess and consider employees' needs when planning and organising work